Balanrin/First_repo/README.md

-# First_repo
+# Binaries
-Convert a number to binary.
+Convert a number from decimal to binary or inverse.
 Beginner work.
-Main goal : discover Github and make a basic contribution.
+Main goal : discover Github and make a first commit.